West Virginia Surgical Stapler Lawsuits

 What are Surgical Staples and Why are They Used?

-Surgical staples are used during internal and external surgical procedures to close wounds, seal incisions, or bind tissues.
+Surgical staples are used to close wounds, seal incisions, or bind tissues during internal and external surgical procedures.
 They have become popular because they increase speed in medical care and can potentially reduce inflammation.

-There are many different types of surgical staples, made from a variety of materials, including plastic, polymer, dissolvable materials, and titanium.
+There are many different types of surgical staples, made from various materials, including plastic, polymer, dissolvable materials, and titanium.
 They can resemble typical paper or construction staples, have more of a V- or U-shape, or they can be circular in shape, all depending on the specific procedure.

 In addition to the staples, there are also different staplers, including large and small models.
 The main purpose, however, remains the same: to reduce time and make healthcare more efficient.